-Chanhassen also offer a concert series and tribute shows to famous greats by local musicians.
+Chanhassen also offers a concert series and tributes to famous musicians by local musicians.

 More About the Chanhassen Dinner Theatre from MNopedia

 Founded in the late 1960s, Chanhassen Dinner Theatres (CDT) is the United States' largest professional dinner theatre company.
 It is also the main tourist attraction for Carver County and a gem for musical theater enthusiasts.
 Home to many national and world premiere performances, CDT focuses on musical theatre and comedy shows as its mainstays.

 Chanhassen Dinner Theatres was the dream of Minnesota natives Herbert and Carolyn Bloomberg.
 The Bloombergs became fans of Broadway shows on their yearly trips to New York.
 Herbert, who was in the architecture and construction trade as designer, lumber supplier and builder, had built the Old Log Theater in Excelsior in 1965.

 Inspired by this, the couple began dreaming of bringing a bit of Broadway to Carver County.
 Using Herbert's building and design experience, and Carolyn's interior design skills, they started construction in the middle of a cornfield.
 Originally named "The Frontier", the complex opened on October 11, 1968.
 The first production was How to Succeed in Business without Really Trying.